 Early in his career, Bruce was instrumental in the development and growth of a West Virginia community-based behavioral health/child welfare organization, Action Youth Care, Inc. (now called KVC), where he served as Vice President and Administrator and was responsible for over 150 employees and a budget of nearly 5 million.
 Bruce also worked as a direct service provider with individuals with autism, mental retardation, developmental disabilities, and mental illness in community-based settings, as well as adjudicated youth with severe behavior and emotional disorders in a secure residential treatment facility.

 Bruce served as a Family Service System Reform Consultant with Center for Schools and Communities, a Pennsylvania intermediary think-tank and technical assistance organization, providing leadership and management training, technical assistance, community and organizational development, consultation, and strategic planning for various Pennsylvania statewide collaborative system improvement and child and family well-being initiatives.
 While employed with the Center, Bruce received specialized training in Steven Coveys’ 7 Habits of Highly Effective People with a focus on applying timeless principles that yield greater productivity, improved communication, strengthened relationships, increased influence, and laser-like focus on critical priorities.

 Bruce was also trained in the Communities That Care (CTC) system process which is a community empowerment strategy that emphasizes assessment and planning as the basis for program development and implementation and the Results Oriented Management and Accountability (ROMA) approach which is a sound management practice that incorporates the use of outcomes or results in the administration, management, and operation of programs and services.

 Bruce received his Master of Arts in Organizational Communication and Leadership Studies with a concentration in Intercultural Competence from Marshall University.
-He received his Bachelor of Arts from Marshall as well with a dual concentration in Marketing Education and Social Studies and a specialized certification in Diversified Cooperative Training and Entrepreneurship.
+He received his Bachelor of Arts from Marshall as well with a dual concentration in Marketing Education and Social Studies and specialized certifications in Diversified Cooperative Training and Entrepreneurship.